Boundary estimates and Green function's expansion for elliptic systems with random coefficients: Decay estimates of Green function's expansion

 we can plug this back into $\eqref{f:6.8}$ to derive the desired identity $\eqref{f:56}$.

-\textbf{Step 3.} Show the argument for $\eqref{f:5.2}$.
-Let $G(\cdot,x)$ be the Green function associated with $\Delta^{2k}$ with Dirichlet-0 boundary conditions, and the notation $(\cdot,\cdot)$ represent either the action of a distribution on a test function or the scalar product in $L^2(D_1)$.
-By the definition of Green function and eigenfunctions, we heuristically obtain that
+\textbf{Step 3.} Show the estimate $\eqref{f:5.2}$.
+Let $G(\cdot,x)$ be the Green function associated with $\Delta^{2k}$ with zero-Dirichlet boundary conditions, and the notation $(\cdot,\cdot)$ represent either the action of a distribution on a test function or the scalar product in $L^2(D_1)$.
+By the definition of Green function and eigenfunctions, we obtain that

 where we employ $\sum_{k=1}^{\infty}w_k(y)w_k=\delta_{y}$ in the third equality.
 If the above calculation of $\eqref{f:5.3}$ is meaningful, it is required $\delta_x\in H^{-2k}(D_1)$, and therefore we need the precondition $2k>(d/2)$ to guarantee $\eqref{f:5.2}$.
 This ends the whole proof. \end{proof}